BuoyantIO/hazl-orders-playground/README.md

 **A deeper dive into the Grafana Dashboard can be found [here](./dashboard.md).**

-The full [JSON model](./dashboard-json-model.json) for the dashboard.
-Feel free to use it to build your own dashboards!
+The full [JSON model](dashboards/hazl-dashboard-gui.json) for the dashboard.
+You can copy the contents of this file and import the dashboard into Grafana.

-I've created a template for the Grafana dashboard for anyone to use, but remember...

-**_PLEASE CLONE THE DASHBOARD TO YOUR FOLDER!
-DO NOT EDIT THE DASHBOARD TEMPLATE!_**

-Let's keep that template pure so everyone can enjoy the playground.

 ### How to Clone the Grafana Dashboard